err0r500/Clean-Architecture-in-Golang/README.md

 *SO...
 WHAT DO I DO ?*
 - declare the User struct with a name property
 - about the UpdateUserName() method, you've got 2 options :
-	1. it's easy -> define it directly in Domain
+	- it's easy -> define it directly in Domain
-	2. you need a lib *[personal remark : Really ?
+	- you need a lib *[personal remark : Really ?
 Sounds pretty bad ! ]* -> declare the interface containing the method in Domain, you'll define how it actually works in Interfaces

 #### Tests
 - test the consistency of your rules.
-  - *for example :* you defined the min & max for something (say, a price).
+  - *Example :* you defined the min & max for something (say, a price).
 Check that the min is not superior to the max (remember that the product owner may play with this part of your code :) ).
 - test the methods defined here :
-  - *for example :* if you defined the UpdateUserName() method here, check that it actually does its job.
+  - *Example :* if you defined the UpdateUserName() method here, check that it actually does its job.

 ### 2 - Use Cases
 ***Pure Logic*** : This layer knows an outter world exists but absolutely doesn't care about how it looks like.
 It just does its job without caring about how it gets done.